 BofA Securities, Inc. and Barclays Capital Inc. are acting as representatives of each of the underwriters named below.
-Subject to the terms and conditions set forth in an underwriting agreement among us and the underwriters, we agreed to sell to the underwriters, and each of the underwriters agreed, severally and not jointly, to purchase from us, the number of shares of common stock set forth opposite its name below.
+Subject to the terms and conditions set forth in an underwriting agreement among us and the underwriters, we will agree to sell to the underwriters, and each of the underwriters will agree, severally and not jointly, to purchase from us, the number of shares of common stock set forth opposite its name below.